Saturday, December 29, 2007

 This shade has the heavy beading on all sides.
 It can be used on a boudoir lamp, a nightlight or a votive candle holder with stem as shown here.
 I've even used these on stemmed glassware with a floating candle!
 So sweet and a wonderfully warm glow.

 Just look at the detail on this beauty!
 I love working with these beautiful fabrics.
 How can you end up with anything less than spectacular with fabric this lovely?
+All beading is done by hand and it takes hours to accomplish this look.

 If anyone wonders why I make items from bridal fabric and trims, it's because I am addicted to them.